 How to Get Rid of Sugar Ants -Naturally

-If you are sensitive to harsh and toxic chemicals or don’t want to use them due to any reason and want to treat a sugar ant infestation by natural remedies, try the following methods:
+If you are sensitive to harsh and toxic chemicals or don’t want to use them due to any reason and want to treat a sugar ant infestation with natural remedies, try the following methods:

 Use a Vinegar Solution to Remove the Trail

 Now look for the ants’ entry point, and spray along all possible entrances.
 Clean all the dead bodies of ants with a paper and discard them.
-To maximize the effects of this natural remedy, spray the vinegar in the morning or afternoon, it is the time when ants are working.
+To maximize the effects of this natural remedy, spray the vinegar in the morning or afternoon, it is when ants are working.

 Place Used Coffee Grounds Around Home

 Ants don’t like the odor and acidity of coffee because it can burn ants.
 Take used coffee grounds around and spread it in the areas where you want to deter sugar ants.
 You can also use the coffee grounds outside your house, and coffee will keep away the ants from entering your house.